Wire Harness Design Automation Basics I

 - Creating a schema based on the information from a functional design

-- How to import and use data from PCB Layout
+- How to import and use data from a PCB Layout

 - Using connectors and their additional parts